PeshwariNaan/MERN_Project/README.md

 ### Continued development

 I have really enjoyed learning how to build full stack apps and this project has led me to building other full stack apps using what I learned here.
 It has really expanded my understading of how different technologies interlink and the current state of the internet today.
 From here I would like to continue building full stack apps and apply new things that I am currently learning such as Typescript and next.js.
+I would also like to better understand app security and how to use server-side code to double check things like prices when an order is submitted on an eCommerce site.

 ### Useful resources